 A question that quite a few golfers around the world want to have an answer to is the question ‘what are golf balls made of?’
 Have you ever even been curious as to what is underneath those hundreds of dimples which cover the ball?

-You may have a hard time believing us but the golf ball that you see on the tee actually has more engineering than meets the eye.
-Golf balls have come a long way since the Gutta Percha balls of the 19th century.
+You may have a hard time believing us but the average golf balls that you see on the tee actually have more engineering than meets the eye.
+Golf balls have come a long way since the Gutta Percha ball of the 19th century.
 With the modern day versions behind the gleaming dimple pattern cover, lie thousands of computer simulations, coupled with research into aerodynamics and advanced manufacturing, each of which combines to allow you to achieve such distances on your shots.

 When it comes to improving the performance of a golf ball, there usually are three main areas in which the manufacturers will focus on.
 In golf speak, they are referred to as the spin rate, compression and initial velocity respectively.

 The aim of focusing on these different aspects of a golf ball are to increased distance, add more control and improved the feel of the ball when it is struck.